Project-Cartographer/H2Codez/README.md

 ## Credits ##
 * [Kornman00](https://github.com/KornnerStudios) for his research in this field years ago as part of [OpenSauce](https://bitbucket.org/KornnerStudios/opensauce-release/wiki/Home), which has helped a lot with this project.
-* [General-101](https://github.com/General-101), Dual_Obliteration, Ling Ling, Twinreaper and others, for testing the patches and suggesting new ones.
+* [General-101](https://github.com/General-101), Ling Ling, Twinreaper and others, for testing the patches and suggesting new ones.
+* Authors of all thrid party libraries used.

 ## Acknowledgements ##
 * Cyboryxmen for his modified JMS export script known as Waltzstreet
 * TheGhost/CtrlAltDestroy for the modified JMS exporter known as JMS_Exporter_v1-0-3
+* [Grimdoomer](https://github.com/grimdoomer), for writing the guerilla layout viewer which was a huge help in understanding the tag defintion format.

 ## License ##
 This program is free software: you can redistribute it and/or modify